orllewin/playdate_coracle/drawings/metaballs.md

 ## Metaballs
 ![](./readme_assets/pd_metaballs.gif)

 This runs slower on hardware (7fps versus 23fps from the simulator above), the particle logic is from the 'Particles' drawing.
+[View an implementation in C with improved performance](https://github.com/orllewin/playdate_metaballs_c).

 ```lua
 import 'Coracle/coracle'